Cidade

 Cidade ✧

-Cidade is an ambitious super app designed to serve the district of Cidade in São Paulo, Brazil—a historic area undergoing a massive transformation.
-As part of an extensive renovation plan, Cidade is being reimagined into a vibrant hub featuring high-end boutiques, luxury shopping, diverse businesses, cultural events, and fine dining experiences.
-This ambitious revitalization effort required a digital ecosystem capable of supporting the district’s growing demands, making the Cidade super app a fundamental pillar of this transformation.
+Cidade is an ambitious super app designed to serve the district of Cidade in São Paulo (Brazil), a historic area undergoing a massive transformation.
+As part of an extensive renovation plan, Cidade is being reimagined into a vibrant hub featuring luxury shopping, diverse businesses, cultural events, and fine dining experiences among other services.
+This ambitious revitalization effort required a digital environment capable of supporting the district’s growing demands, making the Cidade app a fundamental pillar of this transformation.

 The project was developed while I was employed at OnOff Telecom in Estonia, where I worked as the sole UX Designer in a small but highly focused team alongside the Project Manager and the company’s CEO.
-With only a few initial wireframes from the CEO, my task was to build the entire design system from the ground up, ensuring scalability, efficiency, and a seamless user experience.
-Given the complexity of the project, two separate development teams were required—one local team from Brazil and another from Farfetch, which provided the foundation for developing such an extensive app.
+With only a few initial wireframes from the CEO, my task was to build the entire design and user experience from the ground up, ensuring scalability and efficiency.
+Given the complexity of the project, two separate development teams were required (one local team from Brazil and another from Farfetch, which provided the foundation for such an extensive app).

-From conceptualization to final pixel-perfect designs, my responsibilities included structuring the app’s user experience, defining navigation flows, and establishing a robust design system.
-To maintain consistency and efficiency, I created a comprehensive library of reusable components and meticulously organized all assets in Sketch to streamline collaboration with both development teams.
+From conceptualization to interactive prototypes and final designs, my responsibilities included structuring the app’s user experience, defining user flows, and building up a robust and scalable design system to maintain consistency, efficiency and streamline collaboration with both development teams.

 Role: UI/UX Designer